VP Client Blog

 4 Ways to Approach Nutrition Holistically and Inclusively

-Holistic and Inclusive Approaches to Nutrition for Health, Healing and Wellbeing: At Virgin Pulse, we understand nutrition can be a complex and nuanced topic.
+At Virgin Pulse, we understand nutrition can be a complex and nuanced topic.
 The psychological, social and cultural contexts influencing food choices are multifaceted and well documented.
 That’s why we want to help members build nutrition habits and patterns that are flexible, accessible and individualized.
 We also recognize that human beings and life are complex and nuanced as well, and what works for one person may not work for the next.

 Similarly, the updated 2020 Dietary Guidelines and National Institute of Health Nutrition Research Strategic Goals focus on helping people follow whole dietary patterns over time, at every life stage, with an individualized approach.
-These approaches are based on scientific evidence that appreciate the profound differences between individuals in dietary responses along with links between diet and disease risk: this includes healthy individuals, those at risk for diet-related diseases, and those already diagnosed with disease.
+These approaches are based on scientific evidence that appreciates the profound differences between individuals in dietary responses along with links between diet and disease risk: this includes healthy individuals, those at risk for diet-related diseases, and those already diagnosed with the disease.

-The Dietary Guidelines are meant to be adaptable to personal preferences, cultural foodways and budgetary considerations.
+"The Dietary Guidelines are meant to be adaptable to personal preferences, cultural foodways, and budgetary considerations.
 The Dietary Guidelines framework purposely provides recommendations by food groups and subgroups—not specific foods and beverages—to avoid being prescriptive.
 This framework approach ensures that people can ‘make it their own’ by selecting foods, beverages, meals, and snacks specific to their needs and preferences.”

 Applied to nutrition, it also enables us to honor that food is way more than fuel.
 It’s steeped in cultural and familial traditions and woven into the fabric of our everyday lives and broader society.
 As such, celebrating traditional foods and cooking methods can be a joyful and grounding experience that is uniquely satisfying.
 In our diverse society, we understand the significant role food plays in a person's cultural identity and therefore believe it unnecessary to sacrifice culture to achieve good health.
 When balanced and optimized to a unique individual’s lifestyle and health needs, a healthy relationship with food also has the power to heal.
 “Let food be thy medicine, and medicine be thy food,” to quote the wisdom of Hippocrates.

-In the U.S., March is National Nutrition Month.
 Wherever your employees are in the world, join us in celebrating one thing that unites us all: food!
 Here are four ways that Virgin Pulse Coaches and Guides support members using holistic and inclusive approaches to nutrition.

-1. Honoring Individual Differences with a Person-First Approach
+Honoring Individual Differences with a Person-First Approach

 Coaches and Guides normalize individualized health values and encourage members to explore what healthful eating means to them.
 “What eating habits help you feel your best?”
 Diverse interpretations, bodies and lived experiences are respected and valued to come up with individualized goals and eating patterns that meet the person where they are.

-2. Reconnecting with the Body’s Innate Wisdom
+Reconnecting with the Body’s Innate Wisdom

 We empower participants to cultivate self-awareness and re-learn how to trust the wisdom of the body’s internal hunger and satiety cues—stomach sensations, ability to focus, energy levels, irritability, etc. This means slowing down and paying attention to the physical signs of both and how those cues change in response to eating consistently throughout the day in a balanced way.